gisellegk/candlefinder/README.md

 __msg.linear.x__: The current speed for the robot, from -1 to 1.

 ### chatter
-Published by: driveduino, spinduino, fftduino Subscribed to by:
+Published by: driveduino, spinduino, fftduino, cakeduino Subscribed to by:
 Message Type: std_msgs::String